scalar-labs/scalardb/docs/backup-restore.md

 ## Restore a backup

 How you restore a transactionally consistent backup depends on the type of database that you're using.
-Select your database to see how to restore a transactionally consistent backup for ScalarDB.
+Select a database to see how to create a transactionally consistent backup for ScalarDB.

+{% capture notice--warning %}
+**Note**

+The backup methods by database listed below are just examples of some of the databases that ScalarDB supports.
+{% endcapture %}

+<div class="notice--info">{{ notice--info | markdownify }}</div>

 <div id="tabset-3">
 <div class="tab">